Dark circles, red patches, and unsightly pimples a concern?

 Or maybe it what looks to be a whole new set of crow’s feet?

 Many of these can be a classic sign of stress, which can age your face far more rapidly than the passage of time.

 It’s familiar, vicious cycle stress affects your beauty and can cause skin problems, and when you’re not happy with your appearance, you tend not to be happy in general, and then you find you can’t cope with stress easily.

 Then stress comes back to take a bite out of your beauty – it’s a constant loop.

 People can tell how you are feeling by just observing your face?
 Our skin can actually reflect the emotions we are feeling.
-When we are embarrassed, we blush and our skin turns pink when we are feeling angry blood vessels in your face expand and our face becomes red.
+When we are embarrassed, we blush, and our skin turns pink when we feel angry blood vessels in your face expand, and our face becomes red.